 How to Manage Nighttime Acid Reflux?

 Nighttime GERD is most often caused by eating habits and aggravated by sleep positions.
 If you frequently suffer from nighttime acid reflux, try the following for relief:

 Don’t Eat or Drink Too Close to Bedtime: This means you should stop eating and drinking at least two hours before going to bed.
 Also, make sure to avoid caffeine after 2 in the afternoon because it is also a potential cause for acid reflux at night.

 Avoid Acidic Foods: There are plenty of foods that seem harmless but are actually acidic or cause acid reflux.
 From tomatoes to red wine to coffee to garlic, the list is never-ending.
 Make sure to avoid these foods before bedtime to reduce the chances of acid reflux.

 Lose Weight: Excess weight and obesity is often a trigger for nighttime acid reflux, because of the pressure created on the abdomen.
 Losing weight, in that case, is the best solution to prevent acid reflux.

 Wear loose clothing to bed: Wearing clothing that is too tight to bed constricts the stomach and makes digestion difficult.
-Remember to wear loose fitting clothing to bed, to reduce instances of acid reflux.
+Remember to wear loose-fitting clothing to bed, to reduce instances of acid reflux.

 GERD or acid reflux may be common, but it’s also easily manageable.
-Simply make some lifestyle changes and get a wedge pillow to elevate your torso and enjoy better sleep every night.
+Simply make some lifestyle changes and get a wedge pillow to elevate your torso and enjoy a better sleep every night.